 ATCEUC has always relied on cooperation with other European bodies.
 Together with CANSO (the Civil Air Navigation Services Organization) and ETF (the European Transport Workers’ Federation) ATCEUC has published in 2015 the 'Toolbox for Successful Social Dialogue in Air Traffic Management' as a possible model on how relations among Social Partners should be held.
 This close cooperation has continued and in 2018 several joint documents were officially delivered, among which the “ATM Partners Just Culture Toolbox”, co-authored with CANSO, ETF, IFATCA (the International Federation of Air Traffic Controllers' Associations), IFATSEA (the International Federation of Air Traffic Safety Electronics Associations) and IFAIMA (the International Federation of Aeronautical Information Management Associations), a set of guiding principles that are universal and not limited to the aviation domain but to all the High-Consequence industries and the guide “Change Management in the ATM Industry - Principles and Process” written with CANSO and ETF to offer advice on best practices to assist in the management of significant change processes.

-ATCEUC works closely with IFATCA and IFATSEA and shall endeavor to increase and improve this cooperation in order to use the respective strengths as advantageously as possible.
+ATCEUC works closely with IFATCA and IFATSEA and shall endeavour to increase and improve this cooperation in order to use the respective strengths as advantageously as possible.
 ATCEUC will continue to use all the means at its disposal to express its concerns and to voice its opinions.
 It has published position papers and press communiqués on a range of specific topics.

 We aim toPut forward the views of European ATCOs and ATSEPs in an honest and non-political manner whenever our expertise might be useful; make sure that ATCOs and ATSEPs are involved in the definition of the European ATM system and kept informed on upcoming developments so as to meet the challenges that the ever-growing traffic demand is imposing.
 ATCEUC is an organization composed of member Unions with strong technical expertise.
 All our members are operational staff and we believe in a pragmatic approach, relying on pro-active propositions rather than defensive reactions.

 Our organisationATCEUC is an organization directed by an Executive Board elected by the Member Unions.
 Each EB Officer speaks on behalf of our Members and has a specific mandate to do so; EB Officers are elected on a two-year basis and their actions are reviewed twice a year by a plenary meeting.
 During these meetings, the policies of ATCEUC are decided, and actions and targets are set.
 The Executive Board of ATCEUC usually meets 4 times a year to decide on how to implement the policies of ATCEUC.
 In doing so, ATCEUC is able to react adequately to changing circumstances and latest developments.
-This regular surveillance and discipline ensures that the decisions taken by the board are fully supported by all our members.
+This regular surveillance and discipline ensures that the decisions taken by the board are fully supported by all our Members.